 Aglaonemas have been hybridized to produce interesting variegated leaves.
 The A. commutatum is widely available, in both the Silver Spear (variegated) form and a green form.
 A pure green A. modestum is seen more rarely.
 Other variegated forms include A. pictum, A. silver queen (almost totally silver), and A. pseudobracteatum.

 Beware of the fruit of the A. crispum, which are toxic.
-It's best to avoid this variety if you have children or pets who may be curious about their tiny red fruits.
+It is best to avoid this variety if you have children or pets who may be curious about its tiny red fruits.

-Because of their high humidity requirements, some growers consider aglaonema to be greenhouse plants.
-It's true that they will do best in the warm, humid, and bright environment of a greenhouse, but they can successfully be grown indoors by coming as close as possible to these conditions.
+Due to its high humidity requirements, some growers consider aglaonema to be a greenhouse plant.
+It will do best in the warm, humid, and bright environment of a greenhouse, but can be successfully grown indoors by coming as close as possible to these conditions.

-The number one rule to remember with aglaonema is this: keep them warm and moist.
-If you do this, you'll be rewarded with a long-lasting, stable houseplant that will not outgrow its pot anytime soon.
+The number one rule to remember with aglaonema is to keep it warm and moist.
+If you do, you will be rewarded with a long-lasting, stable houseplant that will not outgrow its pot anytime soon.
 It really is a great choice if you struggle with houseplants but want some colorful foliage around the house.